The Golden Isles – Explorers in search of gold

 Area Overview

-St. Simons Island – The largest of the Golden Isles, St. Simons is a quietly beautiful vacation destination and year-round community with miles of undisturbed beaches and pristine shoreline.
+St. Simons Island - The largest of the Golden Isles, St. Simons is a quietly beautiful vacation destination and year-round community with miles of undisturbed beaches and pristine shoreline.
 Kite surfing, sailing, dolphin watching and bicycling are just a few of the favorite activities on the island, as are kayak tours of marshlands teeming with wildlife standing guard over the fragile coastline.
 Deep-sea fishing brings in catches of king mackerel, Spanish mackerel, cobia, grouper and snapper.
 Inshore tidal creeks and bays are abundant with redfish, sea trout, flounder, tarpon, shrimp and blue crabs.
-Full-service marinas offer all the conveniences and essentials as you enjoy access to Intracoastal Waterway.
+Full-service marinas offer all the conveniences and essentials as you enjoy access to the Intracoastal Waterway.

 St. Simons Island Lighthouse and Bloody Marsh Battle Site are two historic points of interest here, along with the Ft.
 Frederica National Monument.
 The tabby remains of this fortress - built by the British in the 1730s to defend against Spanish invaders - have served as inspiration for much of the architecture at Frederica.